basho/basho_docs/content/riak/kv/2.0.1/developing/data-modeling.md

 buckets for each system (e.g. `system1_log_data`, `system2_log_data`,
 etc.) and write associated logs to the corresponding buckets.
-To analyze that data, you could use Riak's MapReduce system for aggregation tasks, such as summing the counts of records for a date or Riak Search for a more robust, text-based queries.
+To analyze that data, you could use Riak's MapReduce system for aggregation tasks, such as summing the counts of records for a date or Riak search for a more robust, text-based queries.

 ### Log Data Complex Case